Innovation Workshop Playbook:

 Convergence – evaluating and selecting ideas with transparent criteria.

+Research demonstrates that strictly separating divergence (idea generation) from convergence (evaluation) results in higher quality and quantity of solutions[3].
 Too often, enterprises merge these phases, leading to biased outcomes and missed opportunities.
 Structured playbooks keep them separate, ensuring fairness and repeatability.

 Innovation Workshop Playbook Benefits for Enterprise Teams